What Does the Bible Say About Losing Your Salvation?

 10. John 15:6: Jesus uses the metaphor of a vine and branches, explaining that if anyone does not abide in Him, they are thrown away like a branch and wither.
 This verse emphasizes the necessity of remaining in Christ to maintain one’s salvation.

-See also What Does the Bible Say About Romantic Love?
+See also What Does the Bible Say About Smoking?

 These verses collectively paint a complex picture of the concept of losing salvation in the Bible.
 They emphasize the need for continual faith, perseverance, and adherence to God’s word and will, while also acknowledging the real possibility of falling away due to various factors such as sin, disbelief, and external pressures.